-Recovering your system with the help of Acronis Universal Restore under rescue media
+4.8.2 Recovering your system with the help of Acronis Universal Restore under rescue media

-In most cases it is preferable to use your bootable media for system recovery.
+In most cases it is preferable to use your bootable rescue media for system recovery.
 The rescue media must include Acronis Universal Restore add-on.
-Therefore, you need to re-create bootable media after installing the Acronis True Image Home 2011 Plus Pack.
+Therefore, you need to re-create the rescue media after installing the Acronis True Image Home 2012 Plus Pack.

 - 1. Make your rescue media the first boot device in BIOS.
 See Arranging boot order in BIOS (p.
-97). - 2.
-Boot from the rescue media and select Acronis True Image Home 2011 (Full version).
+100). - 2.
+Boot from the rescue media and select Acronis True Image Home. - 3.
+Click the My Disks link below Recover on the Welcome screen to start the Recovery Wizard.
+Then, choose the backup of the system disk for recovery.
+Because drive letters in the standalone Acronis True Image Home 2012 may differ from the way Windows identifies drives, you may need to specify the path to the backup file.
+In such a case click Browse and select the disk and folder that stores the backup.

-- 3. Click the My Disks link below Recover on the Welcome screen to start the Recovery Wizard.
-Then, choose the image of the system disk for recovery.
-Since drive letters in the standalone Acronis True Image Home 2011 may differ from the way Windows identifies drives, you may need to specify the path to the image file.
-Click Browse and select the disk and folder that stores the image. - 4.
-Choose Recover whole disks and partitions and select the Use Acronis Universal Restore check box.
+4. Choose Recover whole disks and partitions and select the Use Acronis Universal Restore check box.

-5. If the target hardware has a specific mass storage controller (such as an SCSI, RAID, or Fibre Channel adapter) for the hard disk(s), specify where to find the driver(s) for the specific hardware at the Drivers manager step.
-If the driver(s) is stored on a diskette or CD, select the Search removable media for device drivers box.
+5. If the target hardware has a specific mass storage controller (such as an SCSI, RAID, or Fibre Channel adapter) for the hard disks, specify where to find the driver or drivers for the specific hardware at the Drivers manager step.
+If the driver is stored on a diskette or CD, select the Search removable media for device drivers box.
 If some drivers are stored on a local hard disk or a network share, select the Search for device drivers in the following locations box (when it is not selected by default).
-Specify the path to the driver(s) after clicking Add Search Path.
+Specify the path to the driver or drivers after clicking Add Search Path.